Pumpkin Jack Review

 By Kevin Mitchell | Posted: October 28, 2020

 Although you are technically on the same evil side as the devil, the mindless demons roaming the Earth freely target you as if you were a pathetic, stinky human.
 Throughout the journey lasting six ghoulish levels, Pumpkin Jack is guided by a mysterious owl, which always has some wisdom for you, along with a bit of humor.
 There are twenty crow skulls to collect throughout, along with a single gramophone in each level.
 Looking at my recorded completion times, it takes anywhere from 30-45 minutes per level your first time through.
-When going through a second or third time to snag any of the missing collectibles, you don’t need to finish the level and can freely quit to the main menu.
-There’s no indication of where the missing items are located, so you’ll need to scour every inch from beginning to end.
+When going through a second or third time to snag any missing collectibles, you don't need to finish the level and can freely quit to the main menu.
+There's no indication of where the missing items are located, so you'll need to scour every inch from beginning to end.
 The skulls are spent in a shop to unlock six additional skins, including an inspector, cowboy, and samurai outfit.
-As you continue your search for the wizard, you’ll journey through a haunted cemetery, try looking for Jack’s earthly grave, a nefariously cursed swamp, and more decrepit looking locales.
-On Xbox One X, the game’s visuals look great.
-The cartoony stylized approach is rich with colors that pop, bringing the entire adventure to life and make each level genuinely unique.
+As you continue your search for the wizard, you'll journey through a haunted cemetery, search for Jack's earthly grave, traverse a nefariously cursed swamp, and explore more decrepit locales.
+On Xbox One X, the game's visuals look great.
+The cartoony stylized approach is rich with colors that pop, bringing the entire adventure to life and making each level genuinely unique.

 Simply Put